rpgreview/papersandpaychecks/pnp.md

 *A rat story*

-The PCs are working in a medical research centre, large hospital, or similar.
+The PC Workers are working in a medical research centre, large hospital, or similar.
 Disasters do happen, both natural and human made, and in this situation a building has collapsed trapping several individuals underneath the rubble.
-Whilst emergency services are on their way, a disheveled medical manager barges into the PCs workplace pleading for assistance.
+Whilst emergency services are on their way, a disheveled medical manager barges into the PC Workers' workplace pleading for assistance.
 One of the people deeply buried in the rubble was a patient with paroxysmal nocturnal hemoglobinuria, a rare disease which is treated with eculizumab (trade name 'Soliris').
 This is the most expensive drug in the world, and the individual in question was in a room which contained five year's worth of the drug - which costs some several hundred thousands of dollars per year.
-An insightful PC will note that the reaction of the medical manager is that they are more concerned with the drug rather than the patient, who is presumably wealthy enough to afford the drug.
+An insightful PC Worker will note that the reaction of the medical manager is that they are more concerned with the drug rather than the patient, who is presumably wealthy enough to afford the drug.

-The PCs are well aware of this medical condition and the expense of the drug as one of them at least is involved in a labratory rat training programme where, like the HeroRats of Mozambique, they have been trained to sniff out the blood samples of people to determine whether they suffer from paroxysmal nocturnal hemoglobinuria.
+The PC Workers are well aware of this medical condition and the expense of the drug as one of them at least is involved in a labratory rat training programme where, like the HeroRats of Mozambique, they have been trained to sniff out the blood samples of people to determine whether they suffer from paroxysmal nocturnal hemoglobinuria.
 They have several rats with varying levels of training which could be used to locate their patient - and presumably the supplies - deep under the rubble.

 See: APOPO, 'Detecting Tubercluosis', `https://www.apopo.org/en` and Irvine, Martha.
 (1997-10-11) "A Rat's Trail.
 Rattie helps wire computer systems by going where no person can:.
 The Kansas City Star, Page E3